 To date, Acerra is the only New Jersey case to consider psychological parentage in the context of inheritance.
-Relatedly, the New Jersey Legislature recently considered the inheritance rights of non-biological relatives.
+The New Jersey Legislature, however, recently considered the inheritance rights of non-biological relatives.
 Introduced in May 2018 in both the Assembly and the Senate, bill A3959/S2583 would have amended N.J.S.
 3B:5-4.
-The bill proposed that, in the absence of enumerated close family members, and if the decedent had a predeceased spouse or domestic partner, the decedent's estate would pass according to the predeceased spouse or domestic partner's probated will.40 The bill did not make it out of committee in either house.
+The bill proposed that, in the absence of enumerated close family members, and if the decedent had a predeceased spouse or domestic partner, the decedent's estate would pass according to the predeceased spouse or domestic partner's probated will.40 The bill did not move beyond the committee to which it was referred in either house.